amcginlay/eks-demos/doc/18-helm/README.md

   --set serviceType=LoadBalancer
 ```

-In a **dedicated** terminal window, remote into nginx and begin sending requests to the service.
+In a **dedicated** terminal window, remote into your "jumpbox" and begin sending requests to the service.
-Leave this running for now.
 ```bash
 kubectl exec -it jumpbox -- /bin/bash -c "while true; do curl http://echo-frontend-blue.demos.svc.cluster.local:80; sleep 0.25; done"
 # ctrl+c to quit loop
 ```

+Leave this running for now.

 `helm` now makes it easy now to upgrade the app, as follows.
 ```bash